hellosign/hellosign-php-sdk/README.md

 ## Testing

 This project contains PHPUnit tests that check the SDK code and can also be referenced for examples.
 Most are functional and integrated tests that walk through real user scenarios.

-In some cases, this means you must have an active network connection with access to HelloSign to execute all tests.
-Also, your testing account will need at least 1 template for the template tests to pass.
+In order to pass the unit tests, you will need:

+1. The API Key for a confirmed HelloSign account
+2. The client ID and secret key from a HelloSign App
+3. A HelloSign subscription (to create a team)
+4. A HelloSign API subscription (to access paid API endpoints)
+5. At least 1 template

 *** WARNING: these tests will add and remove users from your team.
 Use with caution.